python-ldap/python-ldap/Doc/reference/ldap.rst

    and explicitly closed after the :class:`~ldap.ldapobject.LDAPObject` is unbound.
 The internal connection type is determined from the URI, ``TCP`` for ``ldap://`` / ``ldaps://``, ``IPC`` (``AF_UNIX``) for ``ldapi://``.
+   The parameter is not available on macOS when python-ldap is compiled with system libldap, see :py:const:`INIT_FD_AVAIL`.

    Note that internally the OpenLDAP function `ldap_initialize(3) <https://www.openldap.org/software/man.cgi?query=ldap_init&sektion=3>`_